tankshark678/polygon-docs/docs/agglayer/architecture/overview.md

 ### Key functions:
 - **Zero-knowledge proof verification**: The node receives and verifies cryptographic proofs from connected chains before sending them to L1.
 - **Certificate management**: Handles certificates that attest to the state transitions of connected chains.
-- **Orchestration of epochs**: Manages state updates in a structured manner through epochs.
+- **Orchestration of epochs**: Manages state updates in a structured manner through epochs

 ## Pessimistic proof